Sheshan Basilica: Layout

 The church occupies an area of 1 hectare and is about 70 feet (20 m) tall.
 It is a rectangular Latin cross in shape, and in classical basilica form.
 Entrances are placed in the north, west, and south.
 The main door is in the southwest.
 The nave is 55.81 m long, 24.68 m wide.
 The ceiling is 16.46 m high, and the church can seat 3000.
 The altar is placed at the eastern end, and is built of marble with gold trim and in-laid jade.
 The exterior is mainly granite, and part of the roof is covered in Chinese-style color-glazed tiles.

 The bell tower stands on the south-east corner.
 It is 38 m tall.
 At the top of its bell tower stands a 4.8m bronze Madonna and Child statue ("Our Lady of Zosé").

-Other features

-The Stations of the Cross are situated at the end of each zig-zag path up the steep hill leading to the church.
-At the mid-level in an open square where there are two shrines, one in devotion to the Sacred Heart and the other to the Virgin Mary.

-Nearby is the Sheshan Observatory (now Sheshan Station of the Shanghai Astronomical Observatory).
-It was originally built by the Jesuits.

 Pilgrimage

 In 1874, Pope Pius IX declared that pilgrims who went to Sheshan in May (traditionally a Marian month) would receive a plenary indulgence.
 As a result, pilgrims from all over China began to congregate at Sheshan in May, a practice that continues to this day.

-Every May, the church becomes the destination for pilgrims who travel far and wide to make their annual pilgrimage at Sheshan, praying the Way of the Cross, the Rosary and attending Mass at this holy site.
-Traditionally, many of the Catholics in the area were fishermen, who would make the pilgrimage by boat.
-This tradition continues among local Catholics, with the result that the creeks around Sheshan are often crowded with boats in May.